bankoscarpa/datafun-03-analytics/README.md

 ## Commands to Run Python Scripts

 Remember to activate your .venv (and install packages if they haven't been installed yet) before running files.

-TODO: Change these to reflect your Python file names and remove this TODO.

 ```shell
 py utils_case.py